carbeck/wharrgarbl/README.md

         ("x", 0.25)
     )

+You can also match and replace by Python-compatible regular expressions, e.g.

+    "replace":(
+	(r"(\w)b\1", r"b\1")
+    )

+This will replace a word-character `\w` followed by `b` and followed by the same character `\w` with just b and the character, e.g. `aba` will be replaced with `ba`.

 Disclaimer
 ----------

 This software comes "as-is" with no warranties expressed or implied.
-Also, I'm currently (November 2013) taking a class on Python in order to learn it, so if you spot glaring noob errors, please be free to point out what is wrong.
-Corrections and improvements are always welcome!
+The bulk of the program was written in November 2013 while I was taking an intro class on Python at the Lingustics department of University of Marburg, Germany.
+Corrections and improvements, especially regarding noob errors, are always welcome!